Shimshal

-Shimshal (شمشال), previously known as Shingshal, is a village located in the Gojal tehsil of the Hunza District in the Gilgit–Baltistan region of northern Pakistan.
+Shimshal, previously known as Shingshal, is a village located in the Gojal tehsil of the Hunza District in the Gilgit–Baltistan region of northern Pakistan.
+It is located on the Karakoram range bordering the Pamir Mountains to the north.
 It lies at an altitude of 3,113 m above sea level and is the highest settlement in the district.
 Shimshal is also the name of the largest valley in Gilgit-Baltistan.
 The valley encompasses nearly the entire district of Hunza.
 Situated within the valley is the Shimshal River, a tributary that feeds into the Hunza River.
 Shimshal itself is a border village, serving as a linkage point between Pakistan's Gilgit-Baltistan region and China.

-The total area of Shimshal is estimated at approximately 3,800 km2 and there are around two thousand inhabitants with a total of 250 households.